-- Helen Baller, Lacamas Heights, and Woodburn students attend Liberty Middle School.
+- Helen Baller, Lacamas Lake Elementary, and Woodburn students attend Liberty Middle School.

 - Dorothy Fox, Grass Valley, and Prune Hill students attend Skyridge Middle School.

-- Students from any Camas elementary school may pursue enrollment at our Project-Based Middle School Program by submitting an interest form in the spring.
+- Students from any Camas elementary school may pursue enrollment in our project-based learning program at Odyssey Middle School by submitting an interest form in the spring.

 - Middle school students from all Camas middle schools are eligible to attend Camas High School.

 - Students from any Camas middle school may pursue enrollment at Hayes Freedom High School by submitting an application.

 - Students from any Camas middle school may also pursue enrollment in our project-based learning program at Discovery High School by submitting an interest form.

 Family Choice allows any student who resides outside the district may apply to attend a school in the district.

 The district will consider all applications for non-resident attendance equally, based on the following standards: